stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

   Perhaps I should have reported my find, yet its nature was too ambiguous to make action natural.
 Since it had been partly   eaten   by some ocean-dwelling monstrousness, I did not think it identifiable enough to form evidence of an unknown but possible tragedy.
-The numerous drownings, of course, came into my mind&mdash;as well as other things lacking in wholesomeness, some of which remained only as possibilities.
+The numerous drownings, of course, came into my mind--as well as other things lacking in wholesomeness, some of which remained only as possibilities.
 Whatever the storm-dislodged fragment may have been, and whether it were fish or some animal akin to man, I have never spoken of it until now.
 After all, there was no proof that it had not merely been distorted by rottenness